-How to Defrost a Samsung Ice Maker
+How To Defrost A Samsung Ice Maker

 There are a few methods to follow when defrosting a Samsung ice maker.
 Here are three solutions you can try.

-Turn Off Your Mini Fridge
+1. Turn Off Your Refrigerator

-Reset The Ice Maker
+2. Reset The Ice Maker

 Take out the ice maker tray and locate the reset button (usually in the upper right corner).
 Hold the blue reset button for ten seconds until you hear a click.